dropmeaword/how-to-read-software/PITCHME.md

 ---

+You might have seen this already, since it has been doing the rounds in social media over the last week.
+Romanian company TeleportHQ has been working on a *code generation* system they call [Think to Code](https://twitter.com/TeleportHQio/status/1043245039261044736)

+---

 Another initiative in attaining similar goals [The Grid](https://thegrid.io/), the premise is simple, you upload the content and a Machine Learning algorithm "designs" a responsive template for you to best present that content.

 ---